anachrocomputer/RC2014tester/README.md

 to fail, while address bus problems will cause the addressing tests to fail.

+## Building from Source

+The hex output file, in Intel hex format, is provided for users who wish to simply burn an EPROM and run the code.
+This file is 'tester.hex' and will occupy 8k of space in the EPROM.

+To build the software from source, you will need 'z80asm', which is a Z80 assembler that accepts a slightly non-standard syntax for certain directives.
+It's installed as part of the usual RC2014 development system, from the 'z88dk' SDK (originally written for use with the Sinclair Z88).
+There's a 'Makefile' that will invoke the assembler and linker in the correct way to generate 'tester.hex'.

+There's a small shell script, 'topp39', which I use to transfer the hex file to my Stag PP39 EPROM programmer, via a USB-to-serial converter.
+I also have a utility called 'ppzsum' that can generate EPROM checksums from the hex file.
+This is a non-standard utility, so the call is commented-out in the 'Makefile'.

+I intend to add an automatic checksum generation and insertion routine, coded in Python.
+This will allow the EPROM to contain its own checksum, so that the test code can verify itself automatically.

+## Assembler Directives

+The 'z80asm' assembler accepts directives that are different from those usually found in Z80 assemblers.
+It uses ORG as usual.
+In place of EQU, it uses DEFC; and in place of DB it has DEFM.
+Similarly, DW is replaced by DEFW.
+There are SECTION and MODULE directives, whose function is not clear.

+As mentioned below, I use a subroutine calling convention that places the return address in a register, not on the stack.
+This means that I frequently need to refer to the Z80's program counter, or the current assembly address.
+'z80asm' uses ASMPC for this, whereas most Z80 assemblers use the symbol '$'.

 ## Subroutine Calling Convention

 The subroutines in this code are called by loading a 16-bit return